danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

 ## The Math

-The goal was to show that delaying OAS to a later age may not be worth it for many people as they would have to outlive the [Statistics Canada](https://www150.statcan.gc.ca/n1/en/catalogue/84-537-X) life expectancy values to have more money overall by delaying.

 I ran some manual calculations, assuming the simplest case: Someone who is eligible for a full OAS pension at 65, and not eligible for GIS.
 For 2024, they would receive a monthly OAS amount of $713.34 if starting at age 65.
 This means by the time they turn 66, they would have received a total of $713.34 * 12 = $8,560.08, i.e. 12 monthly payments.
 And by age 67, they would have a total of $713.34 * 12 * 2 = $17,120.16, i.e. 12 monthly payments per year at 2 years.
 By age 70, this person would have accumulated 5 years worth of payments which is 60 months for a total of $713.34 * 12 * 5 = $42,800.40.
 And so on, for each year the person is still alive and collecting OAS.

 On the other hand, waiting until age 70 would increase the monthly payment by 36%, i.e. 0.06% for each month delay, so 5 years of delay === 60 months, and 60 * 0.6% = 36%.
 So that 713.34 monthly payment would turn into: $713.34 * 1.36 = $970.14.
 By the time this person turns 71, they would have a total of $970.14 * 12 = $11,641.68.
 While this sounds like an impressive amount more than the $8,560.08 amount they would have had in one year if starting at 65, they're missing out on the $42,800.40 they could have had by starting at age 65.